June 19: Today in Royal History

 June 19, 2018 – Death of Princess Elisabeth of Denmark, the first cousin of Queen Margrethe II of Denmark, at Sorgenfri Palace in Copenhagen, Denmark; buried at Lyngby Church in Copenhagen, Denmark

 Elisabeth was the granddaughter of King Christian X of Denmark and the first cousin of Queen Margrethe II of Denmark.
 Not receiving an appanage from the State, she took a job with the Ministry of Foreign Affairs in 1956.
 Several times she was posted abroad – twice at the Danish Embassy in Washington DC and once at the Danish United Nations Mission in Geneva, Switzerland.
 She retired in 2001 after 45 years of employment.
 Elisabeth never married, perhaps to retain her position within the Danish Royal Family.
 Until her death, she was the last person in the line of succession to the Danish throne.
-Elisabeth had a long-term relationship with Claus Hermansen, a videographer, until his death in 1997.
+Elisabeth had a long-term relationship with videographer Claus Hermansen until he died in 1997.

 Unofficial Royalty: Princess Elisabeth of Denmark